stescobedo92/chrome-tab-monitor/README.md

 # chrome-tab-monitor

-A small Python utility that connects to Chrome/Chromium via the DevTools Protocol and automatically closes any tab whose title contains "youtube".
+A Python utility that connects to Chrome/Chromium via the DevTools Protocol and automatically closes any tab whose title matches one or more user-provided keywords.

 ## Prerequisites